 - Always be wary of a lender’s reputation.
-Check customer reviews and the lender’s website, and never agree to a loan from a lender that you don’t trust.
+Check customer reviews and the lender’s website, and never agree to a pre-approved loan from a lender that you don’t trust.
 There are many scams out there that look legitimate, especially in the online world.
 Learn more about personal loan scams.

 - Some disreputable lenders will send postcards in the mail or forward an email that mimics a real lender.
 Confirm that these pre-approval offers are real before proceeding with a loan application.

 Banks and lenders possess quite a bit of information about their customers and will use this knowledge to promote various products.
 They make this decision based off your credit score and the personal information you’ve supplied to other lenders.

 When you complete an online application, most lenders will perform a soft pull on your credit and run your application through an automated underwriting program.
 This allows them to quickly gauge your ability to afford a loan, which they then use to offer loan pre-approval or deny your application.

 Both terms are used often and may be confusing for people unfamiliar with the industry jargon.